ryik5/mySCA2/README.md

 ## Why?

-This aplication do gathering registrations of idCards to make reports and then sending by e-mail.
+This aplication do gathering of time registrations of passes to make reports and then sending by e-mail.

 ## Quickstart